nguyenhphilip/philintheblank/content/poems/refuge/index.md

 Turn the Whites into Doves
 that soar the open sky,
 Turn the Kites into Loves
-who Fly you through Night.
+who Fly you through the Night.